Songs and Singing

 Singing in Nature

 At Boundary Brook Nature Reserve by Larkrise School, East Oxford, OX4 4AN.
-Every last Thursday of the month 2.30 - 3.15pm.
-Check with me about directions.
-(Parking is currently tricky).
+Every last Thursday of the month 2.30 - 3.15pm except 22nd May instead of 29th May.
+Book at info@ouwg.org.uk, where you can also join Oxford Urban Wildlife Group for £5/year and get membership benefits.

-Also very happy to be hired to run one-off sessions or to share facilitation duties with others.
-Get in touch about that and one-to-one coaching.
+Also very happy to be hired to run one-off sessions or to share facilitation with others.
+Please get in touch about that and one-to-one coaching.

 .